 - Warn him.

-Furthermore, good vendor management helps in improving the efficiency of the vendors.
+Furthermore, good management helps in improving the efficiency of the vendors.
 This ultimately benefits the organization.

 Loyal and hard-working vendors who work for the success of the company should be treasured.
-Good vendor management includes respecting and honouring your vendors.
+Good management includes respecting and honoring your vendors.

-Moreover, customers relate vendors with the manufacturers.
-Even if it is the fault of the vendor the ultimate blame would be on the organization.
-Hence vendor management should focus on safeguarding the company’s reputation by keeping close track of the vendors.
+Moreover, customers relate vendors to manufacturers.
+Even if it is the fault of the vendor, the ultimate blame would be on the organization.
+Hence, management should focus on safeguarding the company’s reputation by keeping track of vendors closely.

-A vendor management system helps in identifying vendors with their strengths and weaknesses.
+A management system helps in identifying vendors with their strengths and weaknesses.
 This further helps in the decision-making process.
 Additionally, it also has all the required vendor data.
-For instance, contact numbers, addresses etc.
+For instance, contact numbers, addresses, etc.

 The following are the steps involved in an effective vendor management process:

-The first and foremost step in the vendor management process is identifying a suitable vendor.
-The vendor must be able to meet the requirements established by the company.
+The first and foremost step in the management process is identifying a suitable vendor.
+The vendor must be able to meet the company’s requirements.
 Evaluating and hiring the right vendors is the most crucial decision.
 Wrong decisions can hamper the business.

 - Network